bruno222/twilio-flex-plugin-sso/README.md

 #### To install the Flex Plugin:

-1. You already have cloned this repo;
-2. execute `cd ./flex-plugin-sso` to go to the Plugin folder.
+1. execute `cd ./flex-plugin-sso` to go to the Plugin folder.
-3. `npm install` to install the packages into your computer.
+2. `npm install` to install the packages into your computer.
-4. rename `.env-example` from this folder to `.env` and follow the instructions in the `.env` file.
+3. rename `.env-example` from this folder to `.env` and follow the instructions in the `.env` file.
-5. You need to have the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).
+4. You need to have the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).
 Type `twilio` in your terminal to see if you have it, if not, install it now.
-6. You need the [Flex Plugins CLI](https://www.twilio.com/docs/flex/developer/plugins/cli/install) .
+5. You need the [Flex Plugins CLI](https://www.twilio.com/docs/flex/developer/plugins/cli/install) .
 Type `twilio plugins` to make sure you have it, if not, install it.
-7. You need to create a new profile for your Twilio CLI, type `twilio profiles:list` to check if you are using it correctly.
+6. You need to create a new profile for your Twilio CLI, type `twilio profiles:list` to check if you are using it correctly.
 If not, add a new profile with the cmd `twilio profiles:add`.
-8. `npm run deploy -- --changelog "first deployment!"` to deploy this Plugin.
+7. `npm run deploy -- --changelog "first deployment!"` to deploy this Plugin.
-9. Once **step 8** is finished, it will show the next steps, you will have to run the command mentioned there (something like `twilio flex:plugins:release ... etc etc`)
+8. Once **step 8** is finished, it will show the next steps, you will have to run the command mentioned there (something like `twilio flex:plugins:release ... etc etc`)
-10. We are done!
+9. We are done!
 Go to https://flex.twilio.com - You should see a new icon on the left-hand side.
 From there you can add/remove your Agents and ask them to visit the link mentioned on **step 10** to log in on Flex.

 ## Roadmap